Lanzarote: In the middle of the ocean

 The water was a bit cold, but crystal clear with all shades of blue…

-After visiting it all, me and my man, we even had time for a day trip to Fuerteventura.
-We took an organized tour to cover more things.
+After visiting all the places above, we decided to take a day trip to Fuerteventura.
 A ferry to Fuerteventura departs from the little port of Playa Blanca (Lanzarote).
 The only tip if you decide to take this trip on your own – rent a car, moto, quad etc. in advance.
-You´ll need to move around Fuerteventura in order to see the main sights and there might not be available cars last moment (happened to my friends).
+You´ll need to move around Fuerteventura in order to see the most interesting places and there might not be available cars last moment (happened to my friends).